ulfschneider/ulf.website/content/posts/2022-06-24-fairlight-strael-learnings.md

 A short summary of what I´ve learned from my [Fairlight Strael Build](/2022-04-14-fairlight-strael-build-log/).

 - **Weight:** My setup weighs 9.1 kg including pedals.
 - **Ride quality:** The ride quality of the Strael frame is beautiful.
 The handling is stable, calm, comfortable, and direct.
 At the same time it is not squishy.
-Once on the bike everything feels naturally.
+Once on the bike everything feels natural.
 I wouldn´t want to change anything.
 - **Acceleration:** The acceleration and climbing capabilities of the bike are good but not on the same level as a good carbon bike (read: lighter bike, stiffer bottom bracket).
 It is not an issue for my style of riding but you should be aware.
 - **Frame build quality:** The quality of the Strael frame is very high.
 It comes securely packaged, has a high quality finish and the tolerances are accurate.
 It´s a high quality product.
 - **Geometry:** The *tall* frame geometry works well for me.
 A comfortable ride starts with a correct fit and Fairlight helps you achieving it with their *regular* and *tall* geometries.